BearTheCoder/ChaosBot/README.md

       This is not good code, and there is better ways to do this.
       But this was a decision between Phwee and I.
       The magic of Larry is his responsiveness and making him a slash command would have taken away some of the magic.

+# Design Pattern

+(will update more later)
+- Family Tree / Parent Child hierarchy with import export highway (think of better example)

 ## Current Features